MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepEnableBitLocker.md

 ### -FolderDateTimeOperator

-Specify a variable operator type for a folder date/time condition.
+Specify a variable operator for a folder date/time condition.

 ```yaml
 Type: VariableOperatorType